Harriet2306/E-voting-Frontend/README.md

 ## 🎯 Project Overview

-**BALLOT BUDDY** is a comprehensive digital voting platform that enables secure, transparent, and efficient elections.
+**FAIR CAST** is a comprehensive digital voting platform that enables secure, transparent, and efficient elections.
 The system supports three main user roles: **Administrators**, **Returning Officers**, and **Candidates**, along with a seamless voting experience for eligible voters.

 ### Key Highlights